mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

 <!-- As Amy Bruckman pointed out, "tools are not enough...
 Tools are effectively constructionist only when they are embedded in a constructionist culture."
 (Bruckman, 1998, pp. 51-52) -->

 There is limited research on how to create learning communities making games for educational purposes.
-Existing research [@xiao_fostering_2007] has close parallels with PBL approaches and has a focus on fostering online collaboration and resources sharing.
+Existing research [@xiao_fostering_2007] has close parallels with project approaches and has a focus on fostering online collaboration and resources sharing.

 Many popular and well researched online communities exist [scratch, itch.io, new grounds](Bruckman).